ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 ### Setup Monitoring

-To monitor the current status of the notification within the application, you can implement the <strong>com.ibm.mobilefirstplatform.clientsdk.android.push.api.MFPPushNotificationStatusListener</strong> interface and define the method `onStatusChange(String messageId, MFPPushNotificationStatus status)`.
+To monitor the current status of the notification within the application, you can implement the `com.ibm.mobilefirstplatform.clientsdk.android.push.api.MFPPushNotificationStatusListener` interface and define the method `onStatusChange(String messageId, MFPPushNotificationStatus status)`.

-The <strong>messageId</strong> is the identifier of the message sent from the server. <strong>MFPPushNotificationStatus</strong> defines the status of the notifications as values,
+The `messageId` is the identifier of the message sent from the server. `MFPPushNotificationStatus` defines the status of the notifications as values,

-* <strong>RECEIVED</strong> - App has received the notification.
+* `RECEIVED` - App has received the notification.

-* <strong>QUEUED</strong> - App queues the notification for invoking the notification listener.
+* `QUEUED` - App queues the notification for invoking the notification listener.

-* <strong>OPENED</strong> - User opens the notification by clicking the notification in the tray or by launching it from app icon or when the app is in foreground.
+* `OPENED` - User opens the notification by clicking the notification in the tray or by launching it from app icon or when the app is in foreground.

-* <strong>DISMISSED</strong> - User clears/dismisses the notification in the tray.
+* `DISMISSED` - User clears/dismisses the notification in the tray.

-You need to register the <strong>com.ibm.mobilefirstplatform.clientsdk.android.push.api.MFPPushNotificationStatusListener</strong> class with </strong>MFPPush</strong>.
+You need to register the `com.ibm.mobilefirstplatform.clientsdk.android.push.api.MFPPushNotificationStatusListener` class with `MFPPush`.

 ```
 push.setNotificationStatusListener(new MFPPushNotificationStatusListener() {